oracle/odpi/doc/src/structs/dpiContextCreateParams.rst

     1 in earlier versions will simply be ignored.
 Once a call to :func:`dpiContext_createWithParams()` is made with this structure, this member will be cleared if JSON descriptors cannot be used.

+.. member:: int dpiContextCreateParams.useJsonId

+    A boolean value indicating whether or not to treat JSON ID values distinctly from other binary data.